JSDA

 JAMStack-ready SSG where source folder structure maps directly to output.
 The watcher mode (npx jsda ssg) rebuilds on file changes during development.
 Deploy the dist/ folder to any static hosting as-is - GitHub Pages, Cloudflare Pages, S3, or your own Nginx.

-JS and CSS bundling with tree-shaking, ESM output, and automatic tagged template minification — html and css tagged literals are minified inside bundles while untagged templates stay untouched.
-HTML, CSS, and SVG assets are also minified by default via @minify-html/node.
+JS and CSS bundling with tree-shaking, ESM output, and automatic tagged template minification - html and css tagged literals are minified inside bundles while untagged templates stay untouched.
+HTML, CSS, and SVG assets are also minified by default.
+JSDA-Kit can also generate sitemap.xml from built HTML pages with configurable base URL, exclusions, lastmod, change frequency, and priority.

 Route-Based SSR Server